The-Powder-of-Data/predict_consumption/README.md

 ### **Lightgbm Results:**

-Learn more about Lightgbm model [here](https://www.analyticssteps.com/blogs/what-light-gbm-algorithm-how-use-it) This is a tree based algorithm which is fast but also prone to overfitting if used on less than 10,000 rows.
+This is a tree based algorithm which is fast but also prone to overfitting if used on less than 10,000 rows.
 This model worked well for our data.
+Learn more about Lightgbm model [here](https://www.analyticssteps.com/blogs/what-light-gbm-algorithm-how-use-it).

 Getting almost similar results in our evaluation metrics but having a lower RMSLE this could be a great option to pursue further.